Rxhys/Oculus-Quest-Widescreen-Enabler/README.md

-# QuestWidescreen
+## QuestWidescreen
-A simple way to enable widescreen recording on the Oculus Quest.
+QuestWidescreen is a simple way to set your Oculus Quest to record all videoshots in widescreen.